danielyxie/bitburner/doc/source/guidesandtips.rst

 =============

-Getting Started Guide for Intermediate Programmers What BitNode should I do?
+Getting Started Guide for Intermediate Programmers

 Beginners FAQ

 .. toctree::
    :maxdepth: 3

     Getting Started Guide for Beginner Programmers <guidesandtips/gettingstartedguideforbeginnerprogrammers>
+    What BitNode should I do?<guidesandtips/recommendedbitnodeorder>